Restrict access to content by using sensitivity labels to apply encryption

 This option is in preview and subject to change.

-Identify the minimum versions required by using the capabilities tables and the row Dynamic watermarks.
+Identify the minimum versions of Office apps required by using the capabilities tables and the row Dynamic watermarks.

 When a user accesses a file with this sensitivity label applied, by default, their Universal Principal Name (UPN) is dynamically inserted as a watermark on each page of the file.
 Typically, a user's UPN is the same as their email address.
 Optionally, by using the PowerShell cmdlet Set-Label with the DynamicWatermarkDisplay parameter, you can specify a custom string that also supports variables that include the date and time.

-The only way to remove the watermark is to relabel the document, choosing a sensitivity label that applies a different dynamic watermark, or no dynamic watermark.
+The watermark is removed when a user relabels the document, choosing a sensitivity label that applies a different dynamic watermark, or no dynamic watermark.
 However, as with all encrypted content, a user must have the usage right of Export or Full Control to remove the existing encryption.

 This protective watermarking is supported only for sensitivity labels that apply encryption, and with the Assign permissions now configuration that's sometimes referred to as "admin-defined permissions".
-Use it for your most sensitive documents as a visual deterrent against screen captures by the person who's opened the document.
+As with other encryption settings, dynamic watermarks are supported across tenants.
+Use it for your most sensitive documents as a visual deterrent against screen captures by the person who opened the document.
 However, be aware of the following considerations.

 To open a labeled document that applies dynamic watermarks, one of the following must be true: